Kimchuls/hnswlib/README.md

 ## 1. Experiment Setup

-All of the following steps should be processed in the folder `./hnswlib`.
+All of the following steps should be processed in the folder `./HNSW-Merger`.
 In other word, after entering the repository folder, you need to first:

 ```
-cd hnswlib
+cd HNSW-Merger
 ```

 ### 1.1 Download datasets